WHERE IS YOUR ORGANIZATION?

 - Have at least adequate knowledge of the various management, operational, and technical controls required and available to protect the IT resources for which they are responsible.

-As cited in audit reports, periodicals, conference presentations, and in various other media it is generally understood by the IT security professional community that people are one of the weakest links in attempts to secure systems and networks.
+As cited in audit reports, periodicals, conference presentations, and various other media, it is generally understood by the IT security professional community that people are one of the weakest links in attempts to secure systems and networks.

-The “people factor” – not technology – is key to providing an adequate and appropriate level of security.
+The “human factor” – not technology – is key to provide an adequate and appropriate level of security.
 If people are the key but are also a weak link, more and better attention must be paid to this “asset”.

 DETERMINING THE NEEDS

 A needs assessment is a process that can be used to determine an organization’s awareness and training needs.
-The results of a needs assessment can provide justification to convince management to allocate adequate resources to meet the identified awareness and training needs.
+The results of a needs assessment can convince management to allocate adequate resources to meet the identified awareness and training needs.

-In conducting a needs assessment, it is important that key personnel be involved.
+In conducting a needs assessment, it is important that key personnel is involved.
 As a minimum, the following roles should be addressed in terms of any special training needs: